nsrr/chat-documentation/pages/manuals/ambulatory-blood-pressure/1-01-overview.md

 > The parent/legal guardian/family will be instructed to begin the home BP monitoring
 > prior to bedtime on a non school day for a 24 hour period.
 For example, Saturday
 > night bedtime is 9:30 PM, and then the cuff will be applied at that time and worn until
 > 9:30 pm on Sunday evening.
+If the child will be attending school within the subsequent 24 hours,
-12:00 (noon) on the first non-school day following the
+> the family will be instructed to begin the home BP monitoring at 12:00 (noon) on the first non-school
-> clinic visit.
-Teaching will be done with the family on placement and proper use of the
+> day following the clinic visit.
+Teaching will be done with the family on placement and proper use of
-> AMBP cuff and BP monitor system and an initial blood pressure reading will be taken
+> the AMBP cuff and BP monitor system and an initial blood pressure reading will be taken
 > in the clinic before discharge.
 The purpose will be to demonstrate to the family the
 > proper use of the BP monitor and also to verify that the equipment is functioning
 > properly before it is sent home with the parent/legal guardian.